Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Materials and methods

-GIXOS measurements were carried out at the beamline P08 at storage ring PETRA III of Deutsches Elektronen-Synchrotron (DESY, Hamburg, Germany) as described in reference~\cite{reed2025grazing}, from which the following text is partially reproduced.
-The Langmuir trough (Riegler \& Kirstein, Potsdam, Germany) was located in a hermetically sealed container with Kapton windows, and the temperature was kept at \qty{20}{\celsius} by a thermostat.
+Grazing incidence X-ray scattering (GIXS) data as a function of the vertical scattering angle $\beta$ were measured at the beamline P08~\cite{seeck2012high} of PETRA III using the Langmuir trough GID setup at $\qty{15}{\kilo\electronvolt}$ at an incident angle $\alpha= \qty{0.07}{\degree}$ \cite{shen2022grazing} at a horizontal scattering angle $2\theta=\qty{0.3}{\degree}$ off the place of incidence.
+This angle was defined by two post-sample vertical slits~\cite{dai2011comparative}, and corresponded to $q_{xy}=\qty{0.04}{\per\angstrom}$ at $\beta=0$.
+The angular resolutions $\Delta2\theta$ and $\Delta\beta$ were both $\qty{0.08}{\degree}$ (FWHM).
+The Langmuir trough was located in a hermetically sealed container with Kapton windows, and the temperature was kept at $\qty{20}{\celsius}$ by a thermostat.
 The container was constantly flushed with a stream of humidified helium (He) to prevent air scattering and the generation of reactive oxygen species.
-The synchrotron X-ray beam was monochromatized to a photon energy of \qty{15}{\kilo\electronvolt}, corresponding to a wavelength of $\lambda = \qty{0.0827}{\nano\meter}$.
-The incident angle was adjusted to $\theta_i = \qty{0.07}{\degree}$, slightly below the critical angle of total reflection, $\theta_c = \qty{0.082}{\degree}$.
-A ground glass plate was placed approximately \qtyrange{0.3}{1}{\milli\meter} beneath the illuminated area of the monolayer in order to reduce mechanically excited surface waves.
-Analogous to conventional X-ray reflectometry, GIXOS allows reconstructing the interfacial electron density profile (i.e., the laterally-averaged structure of the molecular layers in the direction perpendicular to the surface) from the $q_z$-dependent scattering intensity, however, at fixed incident angle.
-The details of this technique are described elsewhere~\cite{mora2004x, wiegart2005thermodynamic, shen2024reconstructing}.
-The $q_z$-dependence of the diffuse scattering intensity $I(q_{xy} \neq 0, q_z)$ recorded at low-enough yet non-zero $q_{xy}$ with a linear detector (Pilatus 100k, Dectris AG, Switzerland, with settings described elsewhere~\cite{kanduvc2021intersurfactant}). $I(q_{xy} \neq 0, Q_z)$ contains information equivalent to that of the conventional reflectivity $R(q_z)$ and can be transformed as:

-to a good approximation, where $R_{\text{F}}(q_z)$ is the reflectivity of an ideal interface between the two bulk media and $V(q_z)$ is the Vineyard function~\cite{vineyard1982grazing}.
-In the present work, the GIXOS signal was measured \qty{0.3}{\degree} off the plane of incidence horizontally, corresponding to $q_{xy}=\qty{.4}{\per\nano\meter}$ at $q_z=0$.
+A ground glass plate was placed approximately $\qtyrange{0.3}{1}{\milli\meter}$ beneath the illuminated area of the monolayer in order to reduce mechanically excited surface waves.
+GIXS has negligible beam damage thanks to the spreading of flux over a large footprint, short measurement time (140~s), the use of 15keV, and the use of helium atmosphere.